The REAL Cost of Living in Cebu, Philippines (2025 Update)

 Now here are some generic restaurant prices for when you’re dining out:

-Street food is not for everybody, but it is generally safe and won’t cause you tummy problems.
+Street food is not for everybody, but it is generally safe and won’t cause you tummy problems in most cases.
 Just make sure to eat from the place where you see many people buying.

-But if there is one thing that Cebu takes pride in is its luscious mangoes.
+But if there is one thing that Cebu takes pride in is its perfect mangoes.
 In season, you can get one kilo for around $3.00.
-It’s the best mango I have ever eaten – and I am sure you’ll agree.
+It’s the best mango I have ever eaten – and I am sure you’ll agree after you try one.

 Transportation costs in Cebu, Philippines